Have you ever “heard” yourself talk in your head? If you have, then you’ve experienced a common phenomenon called an internal monologue.

 The ability to have an internal monologue is thought to develop during childhood in what’s called “private speech.”

-As children acquire language skills, they also concurrently learn how to engage in internal commentary as they’re working independently or taking turns during an activity.
+As children acquire language skills, they learn to engage in internal commentary as they work independently or take turns during an activity.
 Childhood inner voices can also come in the form of imaginary friends.

 In adulthood, this same type of inner speech continues to support working memory along with other types of cognitive processes.
 It’s thought that internal monologue helps you complete everyday tasks, such as your job.